splinesoft/SSApplication/readme.md

 # App Launch

-`SSApplication` helps you set up your app at launch time by providing several methods you should override in your `SSApplication` subclass.
+`SSApplication` helps set up your app at launch time by providing several methods you should override in your `SSApplication` subclass.

-1. Kindly tell `SSApplication` about your root view controller, to be added to the main window (which `SSApplication` also creates for you).
+1. Kindly tell `SSApplication` about your root view controller, to be added to the main window (`SSApplication` creates a main application window for you).

     ```objc
-    - (UIViewController *) appRootViewController {
+    - (UIViewController *) ss_appRootViewController {
     	return [[UINavigationController alloc] initWithRootViewController:
     			[MyViewController new]];
     }